kkemple/scienceandmathematics.com/src/content/posts/the-thermodynamic-computational-speed-limit.md

 E = N_b k_B T \ln 2.
 $$

-For a self-gravitating system, the information content relates to phase space volume.
+For any bound system, the information content relates to accessible phase space volume.
 A system of mass $M$ and radius $R$ has phase space scaling as,

 $$
 \Omega \sim \left(\frac{MR}{\hbar}\right)^{3N/2},